 2) Financial stress in the subsidiaries; lenders blocking payment of receivables from subsidiaries to parent company:

-The comparison of standalone & consolidated receivables position of MBL Infra at March 31, 2016, indicates that more receivables are outstanding at the standalone level than at the consolidated level.
+While analysing MBL Infrastructure Ltd, when an investor compares the standalone and consolidated receivables position on March 31, 2016, then she notices that more receivables are outstanding at the standalone level than at the consolidated level.
 It indicates that the money received from third parties by its subsidiaries is not being paid by subsidiaries to the holding company.

 Standalone Trade Receivables